 What is Depth First Crawling?

 If an SEO spider uses depth-first, then it starts from the homepage and then collects all the URIs from that page.
 This means that the page you start on will be Level 0, and all links from that page are Level 1.
-The bot then follows one of these links and starts collecting all the Level 2 links from there and so fourth.
+The bot then follows one of these links and starts collecting all the Level 2 links from there and so forth.
 Once the bot has exhausted all the links within that journey it will return to the route and follow the next path.

-depth first crawling diagram
+depth-first crawling diagram

-What is Breadth First Crawling?
+What is Breadth-First Crawling?